General Information

 • A Teacher from our Learning Support Services Department, along with volunteers (adults, Peer Tutors, EAs, etc) will be available to assist students with homework, tests, or assignments.

-• Students may choose to go for help or may be assigned by their teacher to the Outreach Program to help them catch up missed work assignments, class work, and/or write tests.
+• Students may choose to go for help or may be assigned by their teacher to the Connect Program to help them catch up missed work assignments, class work, and/or write tests.

 Cafeteria Service

 • Will be available throughout the school year.
-Please check the Menu as each week, our students and staff in the program aim to make unique, delicious and health options for students and staff.
+Please check the menu posted around the school each week.
+Our students and staff in the program aim to make unique, delicious and health options for students and staff.
 Cafeteria service starts up the 3rd week of each semester (to allow students to complete necessary safety training and preparation of stocks and ingredients).

 Flex Time